branogarbo/mtrix/README.md

-  help        Help about any command inv         Get the inverse of a matrix mult        Multiply two matrices together smult       Multiply a matrix by a scalar sub         Get the difference of two matrices trans       Get the transpose of a matrix
+  help        Help about any command inv         Get the inverse of a matrix mult        Multiply two matrices together pow         Raise a matrix to the nth power smult       Multiply a matrix by a scalar sub         Get the difference of two matrices trans       Get the transpose of a matrix

 Flags:
   -h, --help        help for mtrix
-  -r, --raw-input   Whether or not the command takes matrices as strings
+  -r, --raw-input   whether or not the command takes matrices as strings

 Use "mtrix [command] --help" for more information about a command.
 ```